Kimi (film): Plot

 Bradley Hasling, CEO of a tech corporation called Amygdala, gives an interview about the company's newest product, Kimi.
 Kimi is a smart speaker which controversially makes use of human monitoring to improve the device's search algorithm.
 Amygdala plans to soon hold an initial public offering, which stands to earn Hasling a fortune.

 Angela Childs is an employee of Amygdala in Seattle who works from home monitoring incoming data streams from Kimi devices and making corrections to the software.
-She suffers from anxiety and agoraphobia due to a previous assault, which has been exacerbated by the COVID-19 pandemic.
+She has anxiety and agoraphobia due to a previous assault, which has been exacerbated by the COVID-19 pandemic.
 Her primary human contact is with her romantic partner Terry, her neighbor from across the street who visits her in her apartment.
 One day while working, Angela receives a recording that appears to capture a violent sexual assault by a man named Brad.
 With the help of her coworker Darius, she accesses the information of the account holder, a woman named Samantha.
 Angela uncovers more of Samantha's recording, including one that sounds like her murder.
 It is revealed that "Brad" is in fact Bradley Hasling himself and that Samantha was his mistress.
 Bradley had ordered the murder from a hitman named Rivas.
 Angela transfers the recordings to a flash drive.

 She reports the incident to her superior, who refers her to Natalie Chowdhury, an executive at Amygdala.
 Angela attempts to reach Chowdhury over the phone multiple times, but is eventually convinced to come to her office in person, with the promise that the FBI will be informed about the case.
 At the office, Angela is disturbed when Chowdhury seems reluctant to contact the authorities and makes reference to Angela's prior mental health leave.
 While waiting for the FBI to be contacted, she receives word from Darius that someone has deleted Samantha's voice recordings from the Amygdala servers and shortly after sees two unknown men enter the office.
 She flees and travels on foot towards the nearby FBI field office, while being tracked by Rivas and his accomplices through her cell phone.